Was Gwynn's quest MLB's last real run at .400?

 “The only reason he never came close again was his health,” Rettenmund surmises, citing the creaky left knee that plagued the second half of Gwynn’s career.
 “That year, he was healthy, and he was roaring.
 He was running well.
 He was moving.
 And he smoked every ball, even the outs.
 He would’ve done it.”

 That seems unlikely statistically.
 It’s hard to hit .400.
-It’s even harder to hit .418, which is what Gwynn would’ve needed to hit down the stretch of the year to get to .400 for the year.
+It’s even harder to hit .418, which is what Gwynn would’ve needed to hit down the stretch to get to .400.

 But the larger point is this: Gwynn had a chance.
 Roughly the same chance as a coin flip coming up heads three straight times.